APPLYING ZUMIGO TECHNOLOGY

 How does Zumigo make OTPs more secure and reliable?

 Zumigo not only verifies ownership of the mobile phone number, but also checks for porting, SIM swaps, device changes, and call forwarding to thwart the more sophisticated attempts.
-Additionally, Zumigo leverages proximity location to ensure that the phone is the in the hands of the valid user.

 Consumers are typically required to provide personal information such as name, address, email address, phone number, and other details in order to complete online signup or checkout.
 Auto form fill and express mobile checkout saves them time and effort by automatically populating these forms when they appear on a mobile phone.

 Why is auto form fill beneficial?